 It all started with a Parisian named Barthelmy Thimonnier, who invented the sewing machine in 1830.
 I know, you think it was invented by Elias Howe, but that is because Elias Howe was a “patent troll” and a liar.And because, in 1840, a mob of French "Luddiet" tailors broke into Thimonnier’s factory, smashed his machines, burned the factory down and almost lynched Barthelmy.
 He died flat broke and forgotten in 1857.
 But first he invented the sewing machine.
 The vacuum he left behind was filled by the American Walter Hunt, who was a mechanical genius and a business boob from upstate New York.
 Walter invented the safety pin, U.S, patient #6281, and a repeating rifle, and a bicycle and a road sweeper.
 And then, in 1834, he improved on Thimonnier’s sewing machine.What Walter Hunt actually invented was a sewing needle with the hole - aka, the eye - at the pointy end.
 As the needle pushed through the cloth the eye carried the thread with it.
 When the needle stopped it formed a loop in the thread behind it, and a second thread (from the bobbin) was pushed through the loop.
 The needle was then withdrawn, pulling the loop tight or “locking” it, around the bobbin thread.
 This “Lockstitch” was sheer genius, a brilliant insight, but Hunt never did anything with it because he didn’t want to be lynched by American tailors and he was safely making plenty of money from his safety pin.
 And that opened the door for Elias Howe.Elias Howe told at least two versions of how he "invented" the sewing machine.
 In the sympathetic version he spent hours watching his poor wife (since dead, and unavailable to testify) earn extra money doing piecemeal sewing work to support his family.
 In the Freudian version, Howe dreamed about Indians shooting arrows through a blanket.

 In fact Howe had been a mechanic repairing looms in a textile mill, before he started living off his wife's sewing abilities, and that is where he learned all about shuttles and bobbins, and probably saw a version of Hunts sewing machine needle.
 Like a loom, Howe’s sewing machine, patient #4750 granted in 1846, fed the cloth in vertically and the needle and bobbin worked horizontally.
 Howe’s sewing machine worked , sort of, but it was so clumsy that Howe couldn’t find anybody to buy it.
 He never made a dime selling the actual invention.Then in 1850 Howe saw a demonstration of a machine which did work, built by a mechanic and an actor and one of the most foul-tempered bigamists in antebellum America, Mr. Isaac Singer.
 Singer’s sewing machine put the needle vertical and fed the cloth in horizontally, which made the whole thing functional.
 But Howe noticed that Singer had 'borrowed' his lockstitch, which you may remember Hunt had actually invented Anyway, when Howe demanded $25,000 in “royalties” (i.e. blackmail), one of Singer’s long suffering business partners observed that, “Howe is a perfect humbug.
 He knows quite well he never invented anything of value.”
 Singer was typically more direct, offering to “kick (Howe) down the steps of the machine shop.”
 What eventually made Howe a wealthy humbug was the patent for his lockstitch.
 As a magazine at the time noted, Howe had “litigated himself into fortune and fame.”
 But then this story is not about the sewing machine.This story is about another patent Elias Howe trolled for, this one granted him in 1851.
 And just like his sewing machine, Howe’s patent for an “Automatic, Continuous Clothing Closure” did not work.
 He just filed it away and waited to see if anybody else ever fixed it.
 But, since nobody else made his ugly and clumsy device work during his lifetime, Howe had nobody to sue and the device remained an obscure little footnote.
 And people continued to live with the original “Clothing Closure” device, the button.Originally Whitcomb Judson was not interested in replacing the button.
 This rather odd man liked to eat bananas and mushrooms because he thought the mushrooms gave him psychic powers.
 Judson’s “mushroom visions” told him was going to get rich designing pneumatic street cars, (he was granted 14 patents for them), a mode of transport described rather unhelpfully in his advertising as “…a screw, but without a thread; and this screw though always revolving in one direction, will send the (trolley) cars in either direction, and do this by a pure and simple rolling and not a sliding friction..”
 It sounded mysterious and magical, and was actually used briefly in England in 1864 to transport tourists 600 yards between Waterloo and Whitehall stations.
 But Judson’s railway went nowhere in America.
 So, in 1893, as a back up invention, he marketed his patent #’s 504038 and 504037 as a “claps lock” for ladies high button shoes, and “…wherever it is desired to detachable-ly connect a pair of adjacent flexible parts.”Mr. Judson explained that “...each link of each chain (4 links per inch) is provided both with a male and a female coupling part…”.
 But sadly this coupling had a tendency to pop open, leaving the lady in question barefoot on the public way.
 So, in 1896, Judson added “….a cam-action slider…” to his invention, now calling it his “C-curity Fastener”.
 The company he formed to exploit the C-curity (The Universal Fastener Company) did well, and the gilled fungi lover was making money, but he never got as rich as he had expected.
 It was a shame the mushrooms never warned Judson about the dangers of eating too many mushrooms because Judson died of liver disease in 1909.And that brings us to the dull Mr. Otto Frederick Gideon Sundback, a Swiss emigrant to Canada, working as an electrical engineer for Universal Fastener and married to the plant manager’s daughter, Elvira.
 In 1911 Elvira died, and to distract himself from his grief Gideon started fiddling with Judson's “C-curity Fastener”.
 He added more teeth (the male coupler), ten to an inch, and widened the slider, and then he realized he could do away with the couplers entirely.
-All he needed was the teeth.
+All he needed was the teeth and the slider.
 Gideon called his invention the “'Separable Fastener”, Patent # 1219881, granted in 1917.
 Gideon even designed a machine to mass produce his fastener.In 1923, when Mr. B.F.
 Goodrich saw the new fasteners used on a pair of rubber galoshes his company was trying to sell the U.S. Army, he was delighted, telling an employee to “Zip ‘er up.”
 And thus was born the onomatopoeia of the new invention, the name that sounds like the sound the Separable Fastener makes when it is used; the zipper.
 And the world has been a better place ever since.

 - 30 -